caesariodito/bangkit--dashboard-scraper/README.md

 A side project to scrape bangkit dashboard website to make my life less burdening. kekw.

-Used typescript, bun, puppeteer and maybe other 3rd party libraries to preprocess the data (soon).
+Used typescript, bun, puppeteer and exceljs.

 Below is a brief intro and the reasons for the tech stack that I chose. **_It's just some personal notes, you don't need to read it tbh._**